sebastienlindqvist/ClusterHat_Server/README.md

 # Homer
 homer is a full static html/js dashboard generator.
 I used this to take the webpage for the whole server so I can access all the applications I have running as well as access to other applications on my local internet such as my 3D printer.

 When it came to using Docker directly did not work for me.
 Creating a docker-compose.yml file did not work for me either because it told me "it does not support that version".
 What did work for me was creating a stack on Portainer and writing in the same docker-compose.yml file.
 In addition, when it did work I noticed it did not have a port set for it because I deployed it to the swarm in general.
-So I altered the docker-compose file to specify I want it purely on the Pi 4 and that allowed me to access it..
+So I altered the docker-compose file to specify I want it purely on the Pi 4 and that allowed me to access it.

 In order to change how it looks, you'll need to set a path to find the necessary files on the host.
 In the image below you will see where you need to add a path.